jshin1/Outfit-Designr/README.md

 ## Project Summary

-This is a fashion web application that allows users coordinate their outfits based on a color scheme algorithm.
+This is a fashion web application that allows users to coordinate their outfits based on a color scheme algorithm.

 ## Stack